 Individualized Career Services

 Individualized career services must be made available, if determined to be appropriate, in order for an individual to obtain or retain employment.
-These include the following services, as consistent with WIOA requirements and federal cost principles:

-Comprehensive and specialized assessments of the skills levels and service needs of adults and dislocated workers, which may include:
+Per 20 CFR §678.430(b)(1), a comprehensive and specialized assessment of individual skills levels and service needs is provided to each participant.
+This is accomplished by using:

-diagnostic testing and use of other assessment tools; and
+a diagnostic test (such as a TABE test) or other assessment tool; and/or

-in-depth interviewing and evaluation to identify employment barriers and appropriate employment goals;
+in-depth interviewing and evaluation techniques to identify employment barriers and appropriate employment goals.

-Development of an individual employment plan to identify the employment goals, appropriate achievement objectives, and appropriate combination of services for the participant to achieve his or her employment goals, including the list of, and information regarding eligible training providers
+An assessment is the first service to be provided as the information that is collected through the process is used to develop an individual employment plan (IEP), which describes employment goals, appropriate achievement objectives, and the combination of services in which the individual must complete to achieve such goals.
+This also includes a list of and information regarding eligible training providers.

+Following the completion of the assessment and development of an IEP, the following individualized career services may be provided, as described in the individual’s IEP:

 Group counseling

 Individual counseling